YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ## 2. THE INFORMATION SYSTEM AS CYBERNETIC ORGANISM ABSTRACTION
 This section is essential for you to understand the very basic motives and principles behind the design of the qto applications and systems.
-Elon Musk stated in several interviews, that any organisation might be viewed as a cybernetic organism, ran to a certain degree by an Artificial Intelligence Instance...
+Elon Musk stated once in an interview, that any organisation might be viewed as a cybernetic organism, ran to a certain degree by an Artificial Intelligence Instance...
 Qto has nothing to do with the modern AI definition, yet it's design is inspired by this cybernetic organism or biome metaphor.